User37som/libbitcoin/bx-ek-new.md

 TOKEN                The intermediate passphrase token.
 SEED                 The Base16 entropy for the new encrypted private
                      key.
 Must be at least 192 bits in length (only the
                      first 192 bits are used).
+If not specified the seed is read from STDIN.
 ```
 The `--version` option is a [libbitcoin enhancement](https://github.com/libbitcoin/libbitcoin/wiki/Altchain-Encrypted-Private-Keys) not yet specified in [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki).